wildfly-swarm-archive/booker/README.md

 The default user name and password when you start keycloak for the first time is admin/admin.
-Use this to access the keycloak console, and then import the JSON data from this repository in `extra/keycloak`.
+Use this to access the keycloak console, and then select `Add realm`, set the name to `booker` and import the JSON data from this repository in `extra/keycloak`.

 # `Vagrant`
 A Vagrantfile and support scripts to install and run booker in a